 Pet deposits are a common component of the security deposit.
 Arkansas doesn’t have any state-specific laws governing pet deposits.
 However, under the Federal Fair Housing Act, which prohibits discrimination based on disability, a landlord cannot charge a pet deposit or fee where the animal in question is a service animal.

 The Arkansas Judiciary allows anyone access to court records about past legal actions against a renter, including failure to pay rent or to vacate a property after proper written notice.
 Simply click “CourtConnect” and search by the applicant’s first and last name.

 If you find a reason to disqualify a potential renter from your property, you should send a rental application rejection letter, although the state of Arkansas doesn’t require it.

-See an example of a standard Arkansas rental application form below.
+Below you can see an example of a standard Arkansas rental application form.